 Documentaries are one thing, but when a popular film aims to educate young people about ecological conservation ethics in a new, fun way, we feel like we have to stand up and highlight it.
 Born to Be Wild is a movie aimed more directly at children than adults, though the big kids here in the office certainly enjoyed it.
 The short (45 minutes) film follows the stories of two sets of orphans, of the orangutan and elephant variety, as they are rescued on two different ends of the Indian Ocean by two dedicated women hoping to someday release them back into the wild.
 In what Morgan Freeman calls a “fairy tale” come to life, these orphans call to us in a familiar, Charles Dickens kind of way.

 Basecamp Masai Mara consists of permanent luxury tents situated on the border of the Masai Mara National Reserve.
 Each tent has a private deck overlooking the Talek River with an incredible view of the vast savannah.
-Comfort is not forgone at this eco lodge, as the spacious tents each have an ensuite bathroom with a solar heated shower that opens to the sky.
+Comfort is not forgone at this luxury safari lodge, as the spacious tents each have an ensuite bathroom with a solar heated shower that opens to the sky.
 Meals are eaten in the wood and thatch dining room hall, which is open so guests can enjoy the breeze coming from across the savannah.
-This exclusive safari camp in Kenya was named the world’s best ecotourism hotel by Skål International, the world’s largest association for professionals within the tourism industry.
+This exclusive luxury Tanzania safari tours camp in Kenya was named the world’s best ecotourism hotel by Skål International, the world’s largest association for professionals within the tourism industry.

 Being in such close proximity to the Masai Mara Nation Reserve gate, Masai Mara Basecamp provides exceptional wildlife viewing.
 Most of the tents are located water side and have incredible views of the plains, as well as of the Talek River, home to crocodiles and hippos.
 The Basecamp is ideal for adventure travelers looking for an eco friendly accommodation option.
 All the materials used to construct the tent were sourced locally.
 Guests can enjoy being close to the sights and sounds of Africa, while still being comfortable and able to enjoy a hot shower, delicious meals, and a comfortable bed.